ivan-khvostishkov/german-a1-trainer/YouTube.md

 # German A1 Trainer Video

-German A1 Trainer Video narrates the phrases and their translations into English from German A1 Word List for the "Goethe-Zertifikat A1: Start Deutsch 1" exam:
+German A1 Trainer Video narrates the phrases and their translations into English from German A1 Word List for the "Goethe-Zertifikat A1: Start Deutsch 1" exam by @goetheinstitut:

 https://www.goethe.de/de/spr/kup/prf/prf/sd1/inf.html

-When preparing for the exam, play the video in the Firefox browser on your mobile device and listen to it carefully through headphones from the locked screen while walking outside and breathing the fresh air.
+To prepare for the exam, I recommend that you play the video in the Firefox browser on your mobile device and listen to it carefully through headphones from the locked screen while walking outside and breathing the fresh air.

 For convenience and for regular training, the video has 7 parts, one for each day of the week: